Ptujec/LaunchBar/Create-SVG-Files/README.md

 <img src="01.jpg" width="820"/>

 **Create SVG from Website:** This will pull .svg files and svg code from the current website in Safari and place them at your fingertips.
+From here it is super easy to preview them with Quicklook (`‌␣`) or open them in your graphic tool or editor of choice (`⇥`).

 **Split SVG into Symbols:** Sometimes there are multiple icons bundled in one file.
 This action can help split them up in single files.